Nico Campuzano: Club career

 In September 2017, he joined UD Las Palmas, signing a one-year contract, with an option for an additional four years.
 On 14 October 2017, he made his senior debut with UD Las Palmas C in the fourth tier Tercera División.

 In 2019, he played with the Seattle Sounders FC U-23 in USL League Two.

 In 2021, he played with Manhattan SC in USL League Two.

 In March 2022, he signed a professional contract with FC Cincinnati 2 in MLS Next Pro.
 He made 4 appearances for the team in 2022, recording 14 saves.

 In December 2022, he signed with New England Revolution II in MLS Next Pro, ahead of the 2023 season.
 In March 2023, he joined the New England Revolution first team on a short-term loan deal.
 On June 23, 2023, he was substituted into a match against Toronto FC II as a forward after an injury, with the team out of remaining outfield player substitutes.

 In January 2024, Campuzano joined USL League One club Lexington SC.

 In February 2025, he signed with USL Championship side Monterey Bay FC.

+In January 2026, Campuzano and Monterey Bay mutually agreed to part ways.
+Campuzano would then join fellow USL Championship club Pittsburgh Riverhounds SC.